p-balu/ghore/README.md

   }
 ```

-Below mermaid block will be diplayed
+Below mermaid block will be displayed

 ````code
 ```mermaid